openebs-archive/openebs-docs/docs/tsg_pvs.md

 ### Workaround:

-Set the below annotation to false in all the replica pods
+Set the following annotation to false in all the replica pods.
 ```
 prometheus.io/scrape:"false"
 ```